 #3 Behavior and Social Structure

-Both African and Asian elephants are known for their social behavior, but they differ in their social structure.
-African elephants live in large herds consisting of up to 100 individuals, led by a matriarch.
-On the other hand, male Asian elephants tend to be solitary, and females live in small family groups.
+Both African and Asian elephants are very social, but they differ in their social structure.
+African elephants live in large herds consisting of up to 100 elephants which is led by a matriarch.
+On the other hand, male Asian elephants tend to be live alone, and females live in small family groups.

-African elephants impress us with their complex communication and social interaction, using vocalizations and body language to communicate with each other.
-Asian elephants, on the other hand, are less vocal and rely more on physical touch and scent to communicate.
+African elephants impress us with advanced communication and social interaction, using vocalizations and body language to communicate.
+Asian elephants, though, are less vocal and rely on physical touch and scent to communicate.

 #4 Diet and Eating Habits

 African and Asian elephants have similar diets, consisting mainly of grasses, leaves, bark, and fruit.
-They do, however, differ when it comes to their eating habits.
+But when it comes to their eating habits they are very different.

 An Overview of the African Vs. Asian Elephant